Human Genomics Research Has A Diversity Problem

 Still, both Popejoy and Tishkoff say much more could be done to increase diversity in genomic studies.
 "We need changes both from the top-down and the bottom-up," says Popejoy.

-"Funding agencies need to financially encourage studying ethnically diverse populations," says Tishkfoff.
+"Funding agencies need to financially encourage studying ethnically diverse populations," says Tishkoff.
 "We're already seeing the needle shifting, with initiatives like NIH's All of Us."
 That research initiative seeks to collect genomic data from diverse populations while making an effort to provide participants with their results.

 Given the history of unethical medical research on minority communities, Popejoy says that researchers need to meaningfully engage with people affected by a research agenda.
 "Researchers need to recognize the value, both scientifically and ethically, in studying diverse populations, but they also need to demonstrate that value to the people they're studying," says Popejoy.